jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

   * cinc-server-ctl will now refuse to run as anyone other than root, instead of giving a confusing stack trace when this is attempted.

-#### Chef Server Development Environment Improvements
+#### CINC Server Development Environment Improvements

-  * Chef Server's self-contained development environment 'dvm' has been updated to support loading of omnibus gems, and with support for auto-loading omnibus components before the first VM reconfigure has been run.
+  * CINC Server's self-contained development environment 'dvm' has been updated to support loading of omnibus gems, and with support for auto-loading omnibus components before the first VM reconfigure has been run.
   * For testing/experimenting with external PostgreSQL,
     `dev/config.yml.example` shows how to enable a second `database` VM in dvm.
-This will hosting an external PostgreSQL database, and configures Chef Server to enable on the primary VM.
+This will hosting an external PostgreSQL database, and configures CINC Server to enable on the primary VM.

 ### Authorization Service (oc\_bifrost)
  * A deadlock has been resolved that can occur when concurrent updates to the same actor are made.
-Consistent with the overall Chef Server API, the last update in will be the one that takes precedence.
+Consistent with the overall CINC Server API, the last update in will be the one that takes precedence.

 ### Identity Service (oc\_id)